cseg-michigan/cseg-michigan.github.io/liaison.md

 layout: page
 section: liaison
 ---
+CSEG represents graduate students at faculty meeetings, in admissions, and for faculty recruitment.
+In addition, the CSEG has been collaborating with the department on Explore Grad Studies in CSE Workshop, welcome week, and more.

 Madelyn Gatchel is the Recruitment Chair & Admission Committee Student Representative.
 This past semester she served as admissions committee representative, and contributed in (1) providing input from student perspective at weekly meetings; (2) reviewing several AI applications; and (3) working with GPO/CSEG/ECSEL leaders to plan and lead the in-person visitation week.